SpaceNetLab/SatGuard/README.md

 To reproduce the case, configure the `satguard.py` and scripts about handover according to your real network and then follow these steps.
 - Distribute the handover scripts to the handover manager and related nodes.
-- Execute `python3 satguard.py -l downstream -s dynamic` on the downstream node.
+- Execute `python3 satguard.py -l downstream -s dynamic -d 0` on the downstream node.
-- Execute `python3 satguard.py -l downstream -s dynamic` on the first upstream node.
+- Execute `python3 satguard.py -l upstream -s dynamic -d 0` on the first upstream node.
-- Execute `python3 satguard.py -l downstream -s dynamic` on the second upstream node.
+- Execute `python3 satguard.py -l upstream -s dynamic -d 0` on the second upstream node.
 - After all nodes shows `ready`, the transmission test can begin.
 - Execute `handover.sh` to let the GS connect to satellite 1.
 - Execute `recovery.sh` to let the GS connect to satellite 2.